Vyas-M/vacab/README.md

 # vacab

-A simple flutter quiz application to test the vacabloury for GRE exam
+A simple flutter quiz application to to increase the vocabulary of the user.
 ## Getting Started

 This project is a starting point for a Flutter application.